lxc/incus/doc/cloud-init.md

 By default, `cloud-init` configures a DHCP client on an instance's `eth0` interface.
 You can define your own network configuration using the `network-config` option to override the default configuration (this is due to how the template is structured).

-`cloud-init` then renders the relevant network configuration on the system using either `ifupdown` or `netplan`, depending on the Ubuntu release.
+`cloud-init` then renders the relevant network configuration on the system using either `ifupdown` or `netplan`, depending on the distribution.

 The configuration data is stored in the following files in the instance's root file system: